parthasarathy27/portfolio-website/README.md

 ## Contact

-For any inquiries or collaborations, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or collaborations, feel free to reach out to me at [parthasarathyg2002@gmail.com](mailto:parthasarathyg2002@gmail.com).

----

-Feel free to customize this template further to better suit your style and preferences!